Firefly (G.I. Joe): Renegades

 Firefly first appears in the G.I.
 Joe: Renegades episode "Fire Fight" voiced by Peter MacNicol.
 Reimagined as a pyromaniacal arsonist who talks to fire like a lover, Firefly covers his face in Renegades not to obscure his identity, but to hide disfiguring burns across his body.
 Baroness and Doctor Mindbender send Firefly to terrorize the town of Green Ridge, after it wins a court order to prevent Cobra's dam construction.
 Firefly tries to burn down the mayor's home, but is thwarted by Duke, Roadblock, Barbecue, and Tunnel Rat.
 Firefly is then ordered to destroy the entire town.
 Firefly blows up the only bridge into Green Ridge, causing the Joes to flee via the dam.
 Duke and Snake Eyes confront Firefly near his helicopter, but he vanishes.
-As Roadblock then uses the helicopter to blow up the dam, Firefly reapperas, causing the helicopter to crash into a cliff.
-It is not known if Firefly survives or not.
+As Roadblock then uses the helicopter to blow up the dam, Firefly reappears, causing the helicopter to crash into a cliff.
+It is unknown if Firefly survived or not.